dalyw01/Docker-Learning/README.md

 Python 3.6.9 (default, Nov  7 2019, 10:44:02)
 ```

-## Example 2 - Creating a nodeJS container, running it on container and viewing on my host machine
+## Example 2 - Creating a nodeJS container, running and viewing on my host machine

 Make a directory called my-node-app and go into it